National Theatre 国立劇場

-Opened to encourage the preservation and promotion of Japan's ancient art forms, the National Theatre is the place to see musical virtuosos or masters of noh and kabuki strut their stuff on stage.
-This is not just for theater geeks, either—anyone interested in culture will find this place fascinating.
+Opened to encourage the preservation and promotion of Japan's ancient art forms, the National Theatre is the place to see musical virtuosos or masters of kabuki strut their stuff on stage.
+Anyone interested in culture will find this place fascinating.

 The National Theatre opened in 1966